“For Orr, the reading and writing of poetry is essential to spiritual existence.” —The Guardian

 “Poetry is the thread that leads us out of the labyrinth of despair and into the light.” —Gregory Orr

-Considered by many to be a master of short, lyric free verse, Gregory Orr is the author of ten collections of poetry.
-His most recent volumes include The River Inside the River, published in 2013, How Beautiful The Beloved, and Concerning the Book that is the Body of the Beloved.
+Considered by many to be a master of short, lyric free verse, Gregory Orr is the author of eleven collections of poetry.
+Including his most recent collection The Last Love Poem I Will Ever Write, published in 2019, The River Inside the River, How Beautiful The Beloved, and Concerning the Book that is the Body of the Beloved.
 His other volumes of poetry include The Caged Owl: New and Selected Poems (2002); Orpheus and Eurydice (2001); City of Salt, finalist for the LA Times Poetry Prize; We Must Make a Kingdom of It; and The Red House.
 Of his tenth collection, River Inside the River, The Guardian sees Orr, “continue his mission to write a poetry of authentic spiritual affirmation through the narrative of myth;” while Gwarlingo professes, “Much like the Bible itself, River Inside the River is an epic blending of philosophy, poetry, and narrative.”

 Orr is also a writer of nonfiction and personal essays.
 His memoir The Blessing was chosen by Publishers Weekly as one of the fifty best non-fiction books of 2002.
 His personal essay This I Believe was broadcast on National Public Radio in 2006 and included in the anthology This I Believe (Holt, 2007).
 His essay about working as a teenager for the Civil Rights movement in the Deep South was selected for The Best American Creative Nonfiction (2009).
 His prose book, Poetry as Survival (University of Georgia Press, 2002), an extended meditation on the dynamics and function of the personal lyric, was characterized by Adrienne Rich as “a wise and passionate book.”
 Earlier prose collections include Richer Entanglements: Essays and Notes on Poetry and Poems (University of Michigan), and Stanley Kunitz: An Introduction to the Poetry (Columbia University Press).